woidpointer/nvim.init.lua/README.md

 ## Development of init.lua

-The init.lua is usually developed within a docker container because this the intended target environment and to avoid influences of the work in progress for my private development.

-In this case the workflow is somehow semi automated to get a initial clean nvim environment.
-To use the automation the used dev container must support rake.
+In order to extend or further develop init.lua, a Docker container is usually used, since this also represents the intended target environment and thus the further development can take place independently of ongoing developments.

 ```console